'IN EVERY WALK WITH NATURE, ONE RECEIVES FAR MORE THAN HE SEEKS' - JOHN MUIR

 In our bright and diverse head office in the city of Galway on Ireland’s west coast, the one thing that hasn’t changed is the mission originally set out in 2008.
 “Creating experiences that make people happy” is our core purpose and what we work towards every day.

 We do this of course by helping our walkers have the best possible experience on their hiking tours.
 However, this mission extends beyond just the walkers who take to the trails.
-It means that for our employees also, we aim to make working at Hillwalk Tours a happy experience.
+It means that for our colleagues also, we aim to make working at Hillwalk Tours a happy experience.
 We’re privileged to have a friendly multilingual team that offers personalised customer support whether you’re already on a hiking trail or just dreaming about a hike that you’ve had on your bucket list for years.
-We hire people who care about what we’re doing, support them and look after them.
-We give them opportunities to learn and grow.
+We hire people who care about what we’re doing, support them and work together as a team to achieve our goals.

 SUSTAINABLE TOURISM IS KEY